AlxStenshin/TastyCoffeeBulkPurchase/README.md

 1) Webpage order placement.
 2) Text file report creation for manual order validation.

-Product are filters useful for partial order placement.<br />
+Product filters are useful for partial order placement.<br />
-Some of tasty-coffee managers can ask you to put fine grind coffee as separate order, for example.
+Some of tasty-coffee managers may ask you to put fine grind coffee as separate order, for example.

 |                        Exclude filter                        |                        Include filter                        |
 |:------------------------------------------------------------:|:------------------------------------------------------------:|